BLADDER CANCER PREVENTION

-Preventing bladder cancer begins with us.
-Although we can’t control genetics, aging and other unknowns, we certainly can control the choices we make everyday and minimize the risk of disease.
-If we habitually control everyday choices and make meaningful lifestyle changes, we turn the odds in our favor.
-Warding off bladder cancer begins by learning the risk factors that predispose us to the disease in the first place.
-Below are the greatest risk factors associated with bladder cancer.
+Preventing bladder cancer begins by making the healthiest choices every day.
+Although genetics, aging and other unknowns can not be controlled, by making meaningful lifestyle changes, the odds for preventing cancer can be increased.
+Warding off bladder cancer begins by learning the risk factors which predispose people to the disease.
+Below are the factors which pose the greatest risk of bladder cancer.

 Risk Factors for Bladder Cancer:

-- Recurrent or chronic bacterial infection of the urinary tract
+• Recurrent or chronic bacterial infections of the urinary tract

-Tobacco smoke is thought to be the single most lethal chemical carcinogen, accounting for at least 30 percent of cancer deaths.
+Cigarette Smoking Tobacco smoke is considered to be the single most lethal chemical carcinogen, accounting for at least 30% of cancer deaths.
 Smoking is strongly associated with cancers of the lung, head and neck, esophagus, pancreas, cervix and bladder.
 Tobacco may also act synergistically with other substances, such as alcohol, asbestos, uranium, and viruses, to promote cancer development.

 Exposure to Environmental Agents

-Environmental factors associated with cancer include exposure to sunlight, radiation, chronic irritation or inflammation, and tobacco use.
+Environmental factors associated with cancer include exposure to sunlight, radiation, and tobacco use.
 Occupational hazards related to bladder cancer are found in toxins like dyes, rubber, paint, asbestos, ink and leather.

-Infections from sexually transmitted diseases, poor hygienic practices, or non-compliance with antibiotic treatments can irritate and inflame urinary organs, making it difficult to void.
+Infections from sexually transmitted diseases, poor hygiene, or non-compliance with antibiotic treatments can irritate and inflame urinary organs, making it difficult to void.

 Bladder stones